-Club shorts and socks can be purchased through our website or now available at Long Bay The Uniform Shoppe.
+Club shorts and socks can be purchased through the club shop page of our website.
 Boots and shin pads are available from retail stores such as Rebel Sport or Stirling Sports in Albany

 Training

 All 9th grade teams are expected to attend the Junior Team Hubs which are run once a week for an hour.
 Players train in their teams with their volunteer coach.
 The purpose of having teams training together at the same time and the same location so that teams and coaches can work together and the ECB coaching staff can help out when needed.
 This is particularly useful when some teams have low attendance, they can pair up with another team to make it a meaningful training session.
 It also creates a stronger connection and community feel across the club.